Bangladesh garment workers demanding wages clash with police

 “We will continue our protests and fasting until our demands are met,” one worker shouted to fellow protesters at the demonstration.

-Low labor costs and, critics say, shortcuts on safety, make Bangladesh the cheapest place to make large quantities of clothing and the second-largest exporter of readymade garments.
+Low labour costs and, critics say, shortcuts on safety, make Bangladesh the cheapest place to make large quantities of clothing and the second-largest exporter of readymade garments.

-The $24 billion (£14.2 billion) export industry, which supplies many Western brands such as Wal-Mart, Tesco and H&M, has been under scrutiny since last year when a building housing factories collapsed killing more than 1,130 people.
+The $24 billion export industry, which supplies many Western brands such as Wal-Mart WMT.N, Tesco TSCO.L and H&M HMb.ST, has been under scrutiny since last year when a building housing factories collapsed killing more than 1,130 people.
 That came five months after a factory fire killed 112 people.

 The owner of the Tuba Group, Delwar Hossain, has been in detention since February after he turned himself in to face homicide charges for the deaths of the 112 workers in the 2012, fire, the country’s worst factory fire.

-Last year, the government raised the minimum wage for garment workers by 77 percent to 5,300 taka (£40.4) a month and amended the labor law to boost workers’ rights.
+Last year, the government raised the minimum wage for garment workers by 77 percent to 5,300 taka ($68) a month and amended the labour law to boost workers’ rights.

 The industry accounts for 80 percent of Bangladesh’s exports but accidents and strikes have put at risk the livelihoods of nearly 4 million workers, most of them women.